study-dojo/study-dojo.github.io/index.md

 Clicking on an study session event in the calendar will display a pop-up about the study session:

 <img src="doc/calendar.png">
-Click [here](http://206.189.215.47/#/calendar) for a running deployment of the Calendar Page
+Click [here](https://study-dojo.me/#/calendar) for a running deployment of the Calendar Page

 ### Rankings Page
 Clicking on "Rankings" will bring the user to a page to see a leaderboard ranking of Study Dojo users.
 Earn Study Points by creating study sessions:

 <img src="doc/rankings.png">
+Click [here](https://study-dojo.me/#/rankings) for a running deployment of the Rankings Page

 ### Report Page
 Clicking on "Report User" will bring the user to a page where they file a report.
 Reports are used to prevent abuse to the Study Points system and other users.
 The user can fill out the form to report others for Harassment, Cheating, Spam, Offensive Content, and other misconduct.

 <img src="doc/report.png">
+Click [here](https://study-dojo.me/#/report) for a running deployment of the Report Page

 ### Reported Users Page (Admin)